qddegtya/isomorphic-channel/README.md

 import { channel, cb } from '@atools/isomorphic-channel';

 // The magic of cb.autoRun
 // 1.
-It will break the limitation of [structured clone algorithm]
+It will break the limitation of [structured clone algorithm].
 // 2.
 Transform handler to current context. channel.on('qiankun-broadcast', cb.autoRun((payload) => {
   alert(`in iframe: ${JSON.stringify(payload)}`)